International Rice Research Institute: Awards

-Transportation

-There are scheduled shuttle buses (mainly for employees and quantity depend on the timing, usually only one) that move back and forth from the UPLB campus to the IRRI lobby and three other buildings for free.

 Facilities

 IRRI's headquarters in the Philippines is located on a 252 ha experimental farm with modern laboratories and glasshouses, and a training center.
 The land is owned by the University of the Philippines Los Baños and is leased to the institute.
 It also houses the International Rice Genebank and Riceworld Museum.
 The International Rice Genebank holds more than 127,000 accessions of rice and wild relatives and is the biggest collection of rice genetic diversity in the world.
 The International Network for Genetic Evaluation of Rice (INGER) was created by IRRI in 1975 as the International Rice Testing Program IRTP.
 INGER accepts accessions and then holds, multiplies, and distributes them to researchers without restriction, including restriction on commercial use.

+In April 2015, descendants of the clan of national hero Jose Rizal staked claims to lands now owned by the UP System through UPLB and a large portion of which are leased to IRRI.
+They allege that such were taken unjustly from them during the regime of Ferdinand Marcos.